appliedAI-Initiative/pymetrius/{{cookiecutter.project_name}}/README.md

 ### Testing and packaging
 The library is tested with tox which will build and install the package and run pytest and doctest.
-You can run it locally by installing tox into you virtual environment (e.g. with `pip install tox`) and executing `tox`.
+You can run it locally by installing tox into your virtual environment (e.g. with `pip install tox`) and executing `tox`.

 For creating a package locally run